tapegram/refbot/README.md

 - Setup CI/CD
 - Record decisions
 - Do some slightly hacky buffering of videos to not get gross flashing when moving to the next clip
+- Create Auth Context and hard code in a User
+- Use the above context to report user specific decisions